-Article V of the Constitution spells out the processes by which amendments can be proposed and ratified.
+Article V of the Constitution spells out the processes by which constitutional amendments can be proposed and ratified.

 To Propose Amendments